Jacob: Final days: Blessing of Jacob

 Israel (Jacob) was 147 years old when he called to his favorite son Joseph and pleaded that he not be buried in Egypt.
 Rather, he requested to be carried to the land of Canaan to be buried with his forefathers.
 Joseph swore to do as his father asked of him.
 Not too long afterward, Israel had fallen ill, losing much of his vision.
 When Joseph came to visit his father, he brought with him his two sons, Ephraim and Manasseh.
 Israel declared that they would be heirs to the inheritance of the house of Israel, as if they were his own children, just as Reuben and Simeon were.
 Then Israel laid his right hand on the younger Ephraim's head and his left hand on the eldest Manasseh's head and blessed Joseph.
 However, Joseph was displeased that his father's right hand was not on the head of his firstborn, so he switched his father's hands.
-But Israel refused saying, "but truly his younger brother shall be greater than he."
+But Israel refused saying, "but truly his younger brother shall be greater than he".
 A declaration he made, just as Israel himself was to his firstborn brother Esau.
 Then Israel called all of his sons in and prophesied their blessings or curses to all twelve of them in order of their ages.

 Death

-Afterward, Israel died and the family, including the Egyptians, mourned him 70 days.
+Afterward, Israel died and the family, including the Egyptians, mourned him for 70 days.
 Israel was embalmed for 40 days and a great ceremonial journey to Canaan was prepared by Joseph.
 He led the servants of Pharaoh, and the elders of the houses Israel and Egypt beyond the Jordan River to Atad where they observed seven days of mourning.
 Their lamentation was so great that it caught the attention of surrounding Canaanites who remarked "This is a deep mourning of the Egyptians."
 This spot was then named Abel Mizraim.
 Then they buried him in the cave of Machpelah, the property of Abraham when he bought it from the Hittite Ephron.